verge-io/docs/docs/product-guide/IPSEC.md

 # IPSec Configuration

-IPSec compatibility is available to provide a VPN tunnel between a VeregOS network and a third-party IPSec Peer.
+IPSec compatibility is available to provide a VPN tunnel between a VergeOS network and a third-party IPSec Peer.

 ***Notes:***